An Artist And A Warrior: Colleague Remembers Fallen NPR Photographer David Gilkey

 toggle caption

 During an all-day gunfight, Spc.
-Jotiyar Saaty, with Bravo Company, 101st Airborne Division, yells for more ammunition while trying to suppress heavy enemy fire.
+Jotiyar Saaty, with Bravo Company, 101st Airborne Division yells for more ammunition while trying to suppress heavy enemy fire.

 David Gilkey/NPR